Downtown Indy Thai restaurant and jazz venue to close after 11 years

 The property housing Bangkok Restaurant and Jazz Bar, along with the 420,000-square-foot Gold Building and the garage, is owned by Gershman Partners.
 Plans are underway to redevelop the site, which includes converting the 20-story office building into 350 apartments and upgrading the 530-space garage, as part of a project exceeding $102 million.

-As of now, no further details about the closure have been released beyond the announcement other for patrons to try their many partners in the Thai cuisine space around Central Indiana.
+As of now, no further details about the closure have been released beyond a statement given to News8 encouraging other patrons to try one of their many partners in the Thai cuisine space around Central Indiana.

 “We have our amazing partners where the recipe and service should be up to the same par.
 For example, Bangkok Kitchen in Avon, Thai District in Brownsburg, Thai Nine on Michigan Road, Zapp in Greenfield, Manee Thai on 86th Street, Thai Divine in Anderson, and many more,” said Owner Saowalux Fary.
 “So, give us a try at another place—you’re still able to enjoy your favorite Crab Rangoons!”